Arcahub/kube-install-tuto/src/understanding/static-pods.md

 sudo mv /etc/kubernetes/manifests/kube-apiserver.yaml ~/kube-apiserver.yaml
 ```

-And now, the `kube-apiserver` pod is gone :
+Now the `kube-apiserver` is gone and how can we test that ?
+Try to run any kubectl command and you will endup with an error since kubectl can't contact the API server.

 ```bash
 kubectl get pods --namespace=kube-system